-Specific information will be sent by email approximately one week before each course starts.
+Specific information will be sent by email before each course starts.
 Email [email protected] if you have any questions.
-Register for and view these courses in Eventbrite.

 Instructor: Jeffery Steele